 The gittern was played into the last third of the 15th century and retained its high status in some places, as we see in the depictions above from Germany and France and right from Italy.
 However, Johannes Tinctoris testified in 1481-1483 that by then the gittern was “used most rarely” in the Low Countries “because of the thinness of its sound”, and the lute was now beginning to be played in a new way, with the fingertips.
 The fingertip method displaced quill technique on lutes almost entirely by around 1500, though some lutenists did play with quills into the early 16th century.
 This reflected a radical change in music-making, from the quill playing of either a single line, or a melody with a drone, or polyphony on adjacent courses, to complex and delicate polyphony and counterpoint on any course now possible with the freedom of independently playing fingers.

 Gittern players did not make the transition from quill to fingers and the fuller sound of the lute was favoured, thus the declining popularity of the gittern in the latter part of the 15th century gave way to the rise of the lute in this new style.
 The changeover was complete by 1500: there would be no more royally appointed gittern masters, as that role in the 16th century was bestowed upon royally appointed lutenists in the courts of Europe.

 Was this the end of the gittern?
-Yes and no. The gittern as such was no more by 1500, but there are good grounds for believing it continued in a modified form, as the renaissance and baroque mandore.
+Yes and no. The gittern as such was no more after c.
+1500, but there are good grounds for believing it continued in a modified form, as the renaissance and baroque mandore.

 © Ian Pittaway.
 Not to be reproduced in any form without permission.
 All rights reserved.